rancher/rke2/developer-docs/upgrading_kubernetes.md

 If QA requires a release candidate (RC) for testing efforts before a Kubernetes patch is available, a new RC should be created with the most current
 Kubernetes release.
 For example, if QA wants a release for v1.20.11 before the Kubernetes patch, and the most recent release is v1.20.10+rke2r1, a tag should be cut for v1.20.10-rc1+rke2r2 release.
+Note that doing so will also require tagging v1.20.10+rke2r2 in image-build-kubernetes and bumping versions across rke2-charts and rke2, as if preparing for a full release.

 ## Hardened Kubernetes